-1 JLL also assessed the adopted rental for the South Shed at the second per annum.
-Brown currently pay rent of the land use remains unchanged SWDC will engage with Brown about revising the rental.
+1 JLL also assessed the adopted rental for the South Shed at per annum.
+Brown currently pay rent of a so if the land use remains unchanged SWDC will engage with Brown about revising the rental.

 5. Engagement with affected parties